Grab a cup of tea and let's begin the tour.

-Our virtual tour will take you around the school giving you a feel for our classrooms, music rooms, playground and beyond.
+Our virtual tour will take you around the school giving you a feel for our classrooms, music rooms, school hall, playground and beyond.

 Reception, Year 1 & Year 2